gjemiolo-git/flashgen-backend/README.md

-# Flashcard Learning API
+# Flashgen

-This is the backend API for a flashcard learning web application.
+This is the backend API for a flashcard learning web application - FlashGen.
 It provides endpoints for user authentication, flashcard set management, topic handling, and AI-assisted flashcard generation.
+It is part of the codebase for PERN stack, utilising PostgreSQL through Sequelize ORM, Passport for authentication with JWT, and OpenAI API.

 ## Features